Research Enterprises Limited: Tizard Mission

 Another issue revealed during the Tizard Mission was the need for CRTs, a product that REL's glass plant was able to quickly provide.
 Here the glass bulbs are being coated with phosphorus paint to produce the display surface.

 On 16 August, Henry Tizard visited the NRC as part of what would become the Tizard Mission.
 He met Mackenzie and Fowler but found them preoccupied, testing a local invention that proceeded to fail.
 He spent the rest of the day meeting politicians and had dinner with Prime Minister Mackenzie King.
 Over the next three days he surveyed the Canadian research capabilities, and was told by Fowler that the NRC had little to do, which is why they were testing silly inventions.

 When he asked about radar, knowing they had been briefed on the topic by famous Canadian explorer Charles Wright in early 1939, Tizard was saddened to learn that only a small amount of money had been spent on studying the matter, and this only started in September 1939.
-Although several rounds of funding had followed, including $40,000 in May 1940, the NRC efforts had been somewhat bumbling, successful only in developing a Coast Defence radar that was state-of-the-art for 1938.
+Although several rounds of funding had followed, including $40,000 in May 1940, the NRC efforts had been somewhat bumbling, successful only in developing a Coast Defence radar, Night Watchman, that was state-of-the-art for 1938.
 Nevertheless, with this minor success, in July the government approved the building of a small radar factory employing 130 to 140 people.